KredeGC/KTL/README.md

 | type_allocator<br/>\<T, Allocator\> | Composite | Wraps around the specified allocator with a type.
 This can be used to make the other allocators STL compliant, so they can be used with STL containers. |

 NOTES:
 Exceptions are not used with any of the allocators above.
 This means that upon failure, they will simply return a null pointer to indicate that they were unable to allocate anything.
-Some synthethic allocators may rely upon this nullptr feature, like composite_allocator, which upon failure will attempt to use the fallback allocator instead.
+Some synthethic allocators may rely upon this nullptr feature, like fallback_allocator, which upon failure will attempt to use the fallback allocator instead.

 ## Allocator interface
 The allocators roughly follow the standard for STL allocators, except that they are not typed, so use void* instead.